Philippines: Podcast steers clear of Coronavirus hysteria

 How does the Zimbabwe Covid-19 Tracker work?

-Munya Dodo: The application has two functions, a Covid-19 Data Tracker and a Personal Tracker.
+Munya Dodo: The application has two functions: a Covid-19 Data Tracker and a Personal Tracker.
 Through the first function, data from the Ministry of Health is aggregated and visualised to make sense of how the pandemic is progressing in Zimbabwe.
-The data is visualized in bar graphs and line graphs as well as a map, which shows where the disease is spreading by province, and can even drill down to a hyperlocal level.
+The data is visualised in bar graphs and line graphs as well as a map, which shows where the disease is spreading by province, and can even drill down to a hyperlocal level.

 How does the Personal Tracker collect data about where the virus is present?